WeheliyeHashi/Syngenta_project/README.md

 # Syngenta_project
-This is a code for syngenta
+This is a code for syngenta.

+Make sure a cuda 11.* is installed in your computer.